simonehagey/orbdot/docs/source/example_rv_trends.rst

     2457526.4654365 12337.50    1.03      "Bonomo et al. 2017"
     2457549.3943908 12424.18    1.08      "Bonomo et al. 2017"

-Note that the data from the two studies are differentiated by the ``Source`` column.
+Note that data from the two studies are differentiated in the ``Source`` column.
 This is very important, as the instrument-dependent parameters ``"v0"`` and ``"jit"`` are automatically separated in the fitting routines.
 The first three characters of every unique ``Source`` column entry are saved as an identifier, in this case ``"Bon"`` for ``"Bonomo et al. (2017)"`` and ``"Knu"`` for ``"Knutson et al. (2014)"``.

 System Info Files
 -----------------
 The :ref:`system info files <info-file>` are saved as: ``examples/info_files/HAT-P-4_info.json`` and ``examples/info_files/HAT-P-22_info.json``.
-The star and planet masses, stellar radius, and orbital ephemeris are the same as the values adopted by :cite:author:`Bonomo2017`, but the unit of the planets' masses have been converted from Jupiter masses to Earth masses to adhere to the OrbDot convention.
+The star and planet masses, stellar radius, and orbit ephemeris are the same as the values adopted by :cite:author:`Bonomo2017`, but the unit of the planets' masses have been converted from Jupiter masses to Earth masses to adhere to the OrbDot convention.
 The sky coordinates and discovery year are not necessary for the analysis, but are useful for additional context.

 .. admonition:: HAT-P-4 system information file
   :class: dropdown